 HD video content requires a bandwidth of approximately 5Mbps.
-Ultra HD (AKA 4k) content, which is starting to become available from video streaming providers, needs approximately 25Mbps bandwidth.
+Ultra HD (AKA 4k) content, which is starting to become available from video streaming providers.

-With nbn services, individual consumers have the choice of being able to watch their own HD or ultra HD streaming video without degradation of image quality, depending on the speed of their nbn network connection.8
+With NBN services, individual consumers have the choice of being able to watch their own HD or ultra HD streaming video without degradation of image quality, depending on the speed of their NBN connection.8